kammitama5/kammitama5.github.io/_posts/2018-7-10-Tuesday-July-10th.md

 ## GSoC Day 58

 ## So...
- - My plug for one of my laptops has a short in it, so it ran out of charge, so...got a new AC plug today for $15, but I probably won't have access to it until Saturday....I think, based on shipping.
+ - My plug for one of my laptops has a short in it, so it ran out of charge, so...got a new AC plug today for $15 online, but I probably won't have access to it until Saturday....I think, based on shipping.
 So..yeah.
  - So I'm currently working on Haskell and trying to get Opera to install on my *other* small ($20) laptop.
    This summer has been the juggling-trick of laptops.